sevidmusic/Rig/README.md

 Arguments:

 ```
---module-name               The name of the Module to define the new
+--module-name               The name of the Module the Route is
-                            Route for.
+                            defined for.

 --named-positions           A json string that represents an array
                             of arrays of named positons.